attr-encrypted/attr_encrypted/README.markdown

 The dynamic scope methods like `scoped_by_email_and_password` work the same way.

 NOTE: This only works if all records are encrypted with the same encryption key (per attribute).

+### DataMapper and Sequel ###

+Just like the default options for ActiveRecord, the `:encode` and `:marshal` options are set to true by default since you'll be storing everything in a database.

 Contact